States urged to follow through on commitment to reduce power plant emissions

 “By promoting clean energy and energy efficiency programs, RGGI helps keep energy dollars in our local economy while reducing the risk of climate change-related costs,” said Pat Stanton, senior vice president for policy and advocacy at the Conservation Services Group, a large energy services company.
 “In the last five years, RGGI has helped to spur CSG’s growth.
 We have added over 450 new employees and improved the efficiency, comfort, and affordability of thousands of New England homes.”

 Recent analyses also indicate that RGGI has produced a $1.6 billion economic boost to the region through 2011 and that strengthening RGGI could produce an additional $8 billion in economic benefits.

-Environment America’s report, points out that the region and the rest of the world, are in a race against time, citing studies showing that 100-year coastal floods are now predicted to occur every 15 to 35 years.
-The changing climate threatens more than 1.5 million people in the 10 Northeast states from Maryland to Maine living in coastal flood zones, and could lead to $212 billion in storm-related economic losses by mid-century.
+Environment Maryland’s report notes that the region and the rest of the world are in a race against time, citing studies showing that 100-year coastal floods are now predicted to occur every 15 to 35 years.
+The changing climate threatens more than 1.5 million people in the 10 states from Maryland to Maine living in coastal flood zones, and could lead to $212 billion in storm-related economic losses by mid-century.

-“There’s no time to waste in tackling the climate challenge and it’s got to start right here and right now,” said Sargent.
-“The success that these states are having in limiting pollution, promoting energy efficiency and shifting to renewables should give us the confidence that they can continue to show the nation and the world that it can be done.”
+“There’s no time to waste in tackling the climate challenge, and it’s got to start right here and right now,” said Landers.
+“The success that Maryland and our neighbors are having in limiting pollution, promoting energy efficiency and shifting to renewables make me confident that we can continue showing the nation and the world that we can do this.”

-The report recommends that the states follow through on their commitment to strengthen RGGI by quickly adopting strong rules to lower emissions from power plants, and urged further action:
+The report recommends that the states follow through on their commitment to strengthen RGGI by quickly adopting strong rules to lower emissions from power plants, and the report urges further action as well: